MannyKayy/PAE/readme.md

 ### Demos

-We generate samples during the training of PAE (code for CIFAR-100 will be available soon)
+We generate samples during the training of PAE (code for CIFAR-100 will be available soon).

 | Stacked MNIST | CIFAR-100 |
 |----|----|